isaacs/courier/README.md

   Compiling a package.coffee file to a package.json isn't as simple as it seems since CoffeeScript wraps objects in order to make them assignable statements. courier will love and hold you through the night.
 Oh and it will cleanup the generated JavaScript to keep npm happy ^w^

 # Installation
     npm install courier

 # Usage
     cd facebook_killer # or your current project with a package.coffee courier

     # fin. (you can now install/publish your npm package using the generated package.json)

-# Developement
+# Contributing
     cd ~
     git clone YOUR_FORK